magabriel/trefoil/doc/trefoil-doc/Contents/plugins-FootnotesExtraPlugin.md

 The Markdown parser converts footnotes into hyperlinks, where the link target is the note text at the bottom of the document.

-While this behavior[^note1] is adequate for printed books, ebooks are a different mattter.
+While this behavior is adequate for printed books, ebooks are a different mattter.
 The "footnotes at the end of the chapter" approach does not work well for electronic reading devices or applications because the notes stand in the way of the normal reading flow.